jmura84/FOREO_AI_Engineering/translation_app/README.md

     3. The transcribed text (using the fixed `gemma3:12b` model) will appear in the "Source Text" box.

 * **Save Corrections (Improve the TM):**
+    **WARNING:** DON'T add line breaks to the texts in the Source or Target language content since the correction is done based on the segment corresponding to the same line in both boxes.
     1. After a translation, edit the text in the "Translated Text" box.
     2. A "Save Modification" button will appear.
     3. Click it.
 Your correction is now saved to `data/user_mods_tm.csv` and will be used automatically the next time you translate that segment.